-USING Ge(Li) SYSTEM AND 60Co
+USING A GERMANIUM SYSTEM AND 60Co

 - a.
 Adjust the radiation source count rate between 2 kHz and 10 kHz. - b.
 Observe the unipolar output with an oscilloscope.
-Adjust the PZ Adj control so that the trailing edge of the pulses returns to the baseline without overshoot or undershoot (see Fig. 4.1).
-The oscilloscope used must be dc-coupled and must not contribute distortion in the observed waveforms.
-Oscilloscopes such as Tektronix 453, 454, 465, and 475 will overload for a 10-V signal when the vertical sensitivity is less than 100 mV/cm.
-To prevent overloading the oscilloscope, use the clamp circuit shown in Fig. 4.2.
+Adjust the PZ ADJ control so that the pulse trailing edges return to the baseline without overshoot or undershoot (Fig. 4.3).

+The oscilloscope used must be dc coupled and must not contribute distortion in the observed waveforms.
+Oscilloscopes such as Tektronix 453, 454,465, and 475 will overload for a 10-V signal when the vertical sensitivity is <100 mV/cm.
+To prevent overloading the oscilloscope, use the clamp circuit shown in Fig. 4.4.
-Fig. 4.2.
-Typical Waveforms Illustrating Pole-Zero Adjustment Effects; Oscilloscope Trigger, Internal Pos.; 60Co Source with 1.33-MeV Peak Adjusted ~9 V; Count Rate, 3 kHz; Shaping Time Constant, 1.5 μs.

 Fig. 4.3.
+Typical Waveform Illustrating Pole-Zero Adjustment Effects; Oscilloscope Trigger, Internal Pos., 60Co Source with 1.33-MeV Peak Adjusted ~9 V; Count Rate 3 kHz; Shaping Time Constant 1.5 μs.

-A Clamp Circuit that Can Be Used to Prevent Overloading the Oscilloscope Input.
+Fig. 4.4.
+A Clamp Circuit That Can Be Used to Prevent Overloading the Oscilloscope Input.